 The Norwegian NPL ratio for household loans have decreased since the outbreak (see Figure 10), and this corresponds with feedback from banks with consumer portfolios.
-This can likely be explained by that Norway had a higher interest rate than most other European countries, and when the Norwegian Central Bank decreased the interest rate, many Norwegians increased their purchasing power.
+This can in part be explained by that Norway had a higher interest rate than most other European countries before the outbreak of the pandemic.
+When the Norwegian Central Bank decreased the interest rate, many Norwegians increased their purchasing power.
+Several banks also offered their clients the possibility of only paying the interest on the loan for a period of time, easing mortgage expenses for clients with affected economies.